Norwegian royal family: History

 The royal family is defined as those who hold a royal title.
 As of 2006, the website of the royal family stated that the royal house consisted of King Harald, Queen Sonja, Crown Prince Haakon and Crown Princess Mette-Marit, and Princess Ingrid Alexandra, and that the extended royal family consists Prince Sverre Magnus, Princess Märtha Louise, Princess Ragnhild and Astrid.
 The website mentioned that Märtha Louise has the children Maud Angelica Behn and Leah Isadora Behn, but did not describe them as royal or part of the royal house or royal family, as they are commoners and do not hold any title.
 The website did not describe Ari Behn as part of the royal family, only as the father of Märtha Louise's children, in line with traditional practice.
 The website made no mention at all of Marius Borg Høiby, Mette-Marit's son from a previous relationship.

 In September 2024, three days after Märtha Louise married conspiracy theorist Durek Verrett, the royal court removed the term "royal family" from the website (of the royal court) and clarified that Marius Borg Høiby is not royal.

+Mette-Marit's association with Jeffrey Epstein and the scandals surrounding the King's son-in-law, American conspiracy theorist Durek Verrett, have been cited as contributing to a deterioration in its reputation.
+Norwegian media criticized King Harald V for legitimizing and endorsing the exploitation of national values and symbols for Märtha Louise's and Verrett's personal financial gain.
+International media have extensively covered scandals involving the Norwegian royal family, linking the Norwegian monarchy to Jeffrey Epstein, rape allegations, and controversy.
+Experts stated that this sustained international portrayal has damaged Norway's international standing, as the royal family's conduct increasingly undermines its role as a representative of the Norwegian state abroad.